healthyregions/oeps/metadata/Access_MOUDs.md

  - **Methadone**: Methadone: All providers tagged as providing “methadone.”
 The term methadone maintenance was no longer visible as a feature in the locator service.
  - **OTP**: All providers tagged as “opioid treatment providers.”
  - **Naltrexone**: All providers tagged as providing “naltrexone.”

+ For Opioid Treatment Programs, measures for all years were extracted from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) [Opioid Treatment Program (OTP) Directory](https://dpt2.samhsa.gov/treatment/directory.aspx).
+The OTPs represented in this set are those certified, either fully or provisionally by SAMHSA.
+Certification is required for MOUD, but these programs can offer other types of treatment, including counseling and other behavioral therapies.
+Raw data can be found [here](https://dpt2.samhsa.gov/treatment/directory.aspx) and more information can be found [here](https://www.samhsa.gov/medication-assisted-treatment/become-accredited-opioid-treatment-program).

 #### Street Network Topology & Travel Time Matrices
 Data on street and pedestrian networks to calculate travel time metrics were sourced from multiple open source data portals.
 Street network topologies (including street orientations and speed/travel time) all derive from [OpenStreetMap](https://www.openstreetmap.org), also known as OSM.